sgmurphy/wordpress-plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.7.3 =
+* Improved automatic translation character count to better enforce enforce daily limit
+* When Marketing opt-in feature is enabled, automatic translation usage is included in the non-sensitive diagnostic tracking data
+* Added support for translating more meta tags

 = 2.7.2 =
  * Fixed translation saved confirmation message in the Translation Editor
  * Fixed CSS issue in Advanced settings